-A successful example of how mHealth solutions can be used is evident in Philadelphia-based Hahnemann Hospital.
-The hospital conducted a pilot study introducing a healthcare mobile app that sent email and text messages to over 350 congestive heart failure patients.
+Here’s asuccessful example of how mHealth solutions can be used.
+The Philadelphia-based Hahnemann Hospital conducted a pilot study introducing a healthcare mobile app that sent email and text messages to over 350 congestive heart failure patients.
 During this study, patients received email and text message reminders to get them to schedule follow-up appointments after being discharged from the hospital.

 As a result, the hospital was able to reduce its 30-day readmissions by 10% - a 40% improvement over their baseline.
 Readmissions also decreased to 16% for patients who received messages, and the readmissions rate for those who confirmed an appointment was 8.8%, compared to 15.4% for those who didn’t confirm.
 At the end of the 10-month pilot, it was clearly demonstrated that, not only could mobile apps help patients to keep their appointments to get the proper follow-up care, but it also could contribute to reduced hospital costs.

 As mHealth continues developing to help address healthcare needs in meaningful ways, mobile health startups dedicated to its growth have begun to emerge.
 These mobile healthcare companies aim to transform healthcare services by increasing efficiency and accessibility for both providers and patients.
 (Source)